 - 3 credits

 - IV.
 Prerequisites

-- VAFA102 (C or better) or permission of the Department of the Arts
+- VAFA102 (C or better) or permission of the Arts Department

 - V. Other Pertinent Information